tumido/FIT-VUT-projects/README.md

     2. Implement GNU Fold utility (modified a bit) in C and C++, hash table and create shared library
 * ISJ
     1. Webserver managing database of kindergartens based on location and budget (for more details see the [original repository](https://bitbucket.org/xauder/isj-projekt "Hosted on Bitbucket"))
+* IFJ
+    1. Pascal interpreter.
+Team of 4 members.
+I'm not proud about the result, but judge for yourself...